-'Hollow, valley bottom', also (presumably by metonymy), a stream-name.
+'Hollow, valley bottom'; possibly 'a valley' (see Coe 2000 pp. 20-1, Parsons 2022, p.
+131), also (presumably by metonymy), a stream-name.

 It occurs in southern Pictland as far north as Angus, but infrequently (S. Taylor pers comm), and in Cornwall and Brittany it survives only in place-names.
 It is most common in the West Brittonic regions, Wales and the North: a river-name like Pont Ntb is undoubtedly early, but other examples like the field-names in YWR and Wml, may reflect Cumbric-period resettlement, even adoption into local OE dialects.